Putin warns Finland NATO membership would harm relations

 Niinisto pointed out that he had already told Putin at their first meeting in 2012 that “each independent nation would maximize its own security.”

 “That is still the case.
-By joining NATO, Finland will strengthen its own security and assume its responsibilities.
-It is not something away from anybody,” Niinisto said.
+By joining NATO, Finland will strengthen its own security and assume its responsibilities,” Niinisto said.

-According to the Kremlin statement, the two leaders also discussed Russia’s military operation in Ukraine, and the possibility of achieving a political solution to the situation.
+According to the Kremlin statement, the two leaders also discussed Russia’s “military operation” in Ukraine, and the possibility of achieving a political solution.
 Putin said negotiations between Moscow and Kyiv had been suspended due to Ukraine’s “lack of interest in a serious and constructive dialogue.”

 The phone call was conducted on Finland’s initiative, Niinisto’s office said.